vectordotdev/vector/rfcs/2020-03-06-1999-api-extensions-for-lua-transform.md

 ## Plan of Action

+- [ ] Implement support for `version` config option and split implementations for versions 1 and 2.
 - [ ] Implement access to the nested structure of logs events.
 - [ ] Support creation of logs events as table inside the transform.
 - [ ] Implement metrics support.